icosa-foundation/open-brush-docs/user-guide/using-plugins/writing-plugins/writing-a-tool-plugin.md

 Tool Scripts should usually return a list of transforms.
 If they do then this defines an entire brush stroke that is then created for you.

+## Tool Plugins and symmetry

+Brush strokes returned by a Tool Plugin are affected by the active symmetry mode.
+This lets the same generated shape pass through Open Brush's regular mirror or multi-mirror transformation without the plugin having to calculate those copies itself.

+If you only want the path returned by the script, turn symmetry off before running the Tool Plugin.
+If you want scripted symmetry behavior as well, combine the Tool Plugin with a [Symmetry Plugin](writing-a-symmetry-plugin.md).

 We previously started by showing the simplest possible plugin script - one that does nothing.
 Because a tool plugin does nothing by default that would be an empty file!
 But let's put a bit of scaffolding in so you have a starting point for a plugin that actually does _something._

 ```lua